dairycultist/unnamed-conlang/mini-germanic-not-really.md

+## Phonology

 ```
 HEDDESTRUẞE
 heddestruße
 [ˈxətːəˌʃtrusə]
 ```

-gonẞig

-dresdul

-ganẞ
+`gonẞig [gonsik]`

+`dresdul [dreʃtul]`

+`ganẞ [gans]`

-voiced obstruents are devoiced word-finally, when geminated, and when in the context of voiceless obstruents. voiceless obstruents, in contrast, are never revoiced
+Voiced obstruents are devoiced word-finally, when geminated, and when in the context of voiceless obstruents.
+Voiceless obstruents, in contrast, are never revoiced (even in the context of voiced segments).